 The RCIA draws its model from the “catechumenate” of the ancient Church.
-Becoming Christian in the early days of the Church involved a sharp break with the surrounding culture.
-New Christians entered into the joy of new life and a life-sharing community of faith, but also entered into a way of living, which demanded deep commitment and entailed great risks.
-In the modern world, our faith also demands deep commitment – our beliefs and the beliefs of our society are often in tension.
+New Christians enter into the joy of new life and a life-sharing community of faith, but also enter into a way of living, which demands deep commitment and entails great risks.
 The Church revived the catechumenate – embodied in the RCIA – because new believers in the modern world need careful preparation and caring support as they enter into the mysteries of Christ and the commitment of Christian living.